 Income tax refers to federal, state, and local income taxes.
 Unlike payroll tax, income tax is not one flat rate.

 To determine how much to withhold for federal income tax, you must use IRS Publication 15.
 There are two tax withholding table methods—percentage and wage bracket.
-You will use the number of allowances on the employee’s Form W-4 as well as their weekly wages to figure out their federal income tax deduction.
+You will use the information on the employee’s Form W-4 as well as their weekly wages to figure out their federal income tax deduction.

 State income tax works similarly to federal income tax.
 If there is state income tax, you will give your employee a state income tax withholding form.
-Employees can claim allowances from state income tax.
 Depending on your business’s location, you might pay local income tax.

 Income taxes fund public services like defense, education, and transportation.